rukivbruki/VBRR-Credit-Application-Management/README.md

 **Installation and Usage:**

-To install the project dependencies, run `npm install`.
+To install the project dependencies, run `npm install` or `npm install --legacy-peer-deps` in case of any errors during the dependency installation.

 To run the application in development mode, use `npm run serve`.